A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Abstract

 \section{Abstract}

-{ Many studies have examined social determinants of health (SDoH) factors independently, overlooking their interconnected and intersectional nature.
-Our study takes a multifactorial approach to construct a neighborhood-level measure of SDoH and explores how neighborhood residency impacts care received by endometrial cancer patients in Massachusetts.
-We used a Bayesian multivariate Bernoulli mixture model to create and characterize neighborhood SDoH (NSDoH) profiles using the 2015–2019 American Community Survey at the census tract level (n=1478), incorporating 18 variables across four domains: housing conditions and resources, economic security, educational attainment, and social and community context.
-We linked these profiles to Massachusetts Cancer Registry data to estimate the odds of receiving optimal care for endometrial cancer using Bayesian multivariate logistic regression.
-The model identified eight NSDoH profiles.
-Profiles 1 and 2 accounted for 27\% and 25\% of census tracts, respectively.
-Profile 1 featured neighborhoods with high homeownership, above-median incomes, and high education, while Profile 2 showed higher probabilities of limited English proficiency, renters, lower education, and working-class jobs.
-After adjusting for sociodemographic and clinical characteristics, we found no statistically significant association between NSDoH profiles and receipt of optimal care.
-However, compared to patients in NSDoH Profile 1, those in Profile 2 had lower odds of receiving optimal care [OR = 0.77, 95\% CI (0.56, 1.07)].
-Our results demonstrate the interconnected and multidimensional nature of NSDoH, underscoring the importance of modeling them accordingly.
-This study also highlights the need for targeted interventions at the neighborhood level to address underlying drivers of health disparities, ensure equitable healthcare delivery, and foster better outcomes for all patients. }
+{Many studies have examined social determinants of health (SDoH) independently, overlooking their interconnected nature.
+Our study uses a multidimensional approach to construct a neighborhood-level measure that explores how multiple SDoH jointly impact care received for endometrial cancer (EC) patients in Massachusetts (MA).
+Using 2015-2019 American Community Survey data, we implemented a Bayesian multivariate Bernoulli mixture model to identify neighborhoods with similar SDoH features in MA.
+Five neighborhood SDoH (NSDoH) profiles were derived and characterized: (1) advantaged non-Hispanic White; (2) disadvantaged racially/ethnically diverse, more renter-occupied housing with limited English proficiency;(3) working class, lower educational attainment; (4) racially/ethnically diverse and greater economic security and educational attainment; and (5) racially/ethnically diverse, more renter-occupied housing with limited English proficiency.
+Based on residential information, we assigned these profiles to EC patients in the Massachusetts Cancer Registry.
+We used these profile assignments as the primary exposure in a Bayesian logistic regression to estimate the odds of receiving optimal EC care, adjusting for patient-level sociodemographic and clinical characteristics.
+NSDoH profiles were not significantly associated with receiving optimal EC care.
+However, compared to patients assigned to Profile 1, patients in all other profiles had lower odds of receiving optimal care.
+Our findings demonstrate how a flexible model-based clustering approach can account for the interconnected and multidimensional nature of NSDoH in a practical and interpretable way.
+Deriving and geospatially mapping NSDoH profiles may allow for identifying areas of need and inform targeted public health interventions tailored to each neighborhood’s specific social determinants to improve healthcare delivery.}

 \keywords{Bayesian clustering; Endometrial Cancer; National Comprehensive Cancer Network; Social Determinants of Health;disparities; neighborhoods}